pfn/keepasshttp/README.md

 ## Troubleshooting

-If an error occures it will be shown as notification in system tray or as messagebox in KeePass.
+First: If an error occures it will be shown as notification in system tray or as message box in KeePass.

+Otherwise please check if it could be an error of the client you are using.
+For passIFox and chromeIPass you can [report an error here](https://github.com/pfn/passifox/issues/).

-If you are having problems with KeePassHttp, please tell us which versions of
+If you are having problems with KeePassHttp, please tell us at least the following information:
-* KeePass
+* version of KeePass
-* KeePassHttp
+* version of KeePassHttp
-* error message (if availbale)
+* error message (if available)
-* clients
+* used clients and their versions

-you are using.
+* URLs on which the problem occur (if available)

 ## URL matching: How does it work?